NCAS-CMS/cfa-conventions/README.md

 # CFA Conventions

-Conventions for the storage of aggreagtion variables within CF-netCDF datasets.
+Conventions for the storage of aggregation variables within CF-netCDF datasets.